creativecomputingcookbook/cwp-11ty/src/builds/all-of-the-lights.md

 ---
 <iframe src="https://nyu.app.box.com/embed/s/nb9wvoo8bl02e7kkwjvq4pgr2wx0vjgf?sortColumn=date" width="500" height="400" frameborder="0" allowfullscreen webkitallowfullscreen msallowfullscreen></iframe>

-STEM From Dance instructors choreographed a routine to the song "All of the Lights," incorporating LED strips on the torso, arms, and wrists.
+STEM From Dance instructors choreographed a routine to the song "All of the Lights," using LED strips on the torso, arms, and wrists.
+They focused on their arm movement within their choreography to show off the LEDs.
+When choosing colors they picked bright colors to convey a "pop anthem" feel.
+They chose to put the buttons in their hands so they could press them as the beat dropped--changing the lights from a bright pink to a rainbow animation.
+They used a counter in the code to make this happen

 #### Sensor Placement